-If you look to the right Next Backup Sized you should see how much space your device and its apps will take up on iCloud, in our case 9.8GB.
-This is more the 2.4GB we found under Available Storage earlier.
+If you look to the right Next Backup Size, you should see how much space your device and its apps will take up on iCloud.

 Fortunately we can turn off the items listed so they don’t backup.
 Follow these steps to free up some space: